vidmap/test-frames/README.md

 # test-frames
-picture frames for testing purposes
+frames from video clips for testing purposes on opensfm